false-schemers/skint/README.md

 ## Scheme Compatibility

-SKINT is true to basic Scheme principles -- it features precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, multiple return values, and has a hygienic macro system and a library system.
-It is almost fully compatible with R7RS-small, but it has the following known limitations and deviations from the standard:
+SKINT is true to basic Scheme principles -- it features a precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, multiple return values, has a hygienic macro system, and a library system.
+It is almost fully compatible with R7RS-small, but has the following known limitations and deviations from the standard:

   *  fixnums are 30 bit long, flonums are doubles
   *  no support for bignums/rational/complex numbers